XrizZ/SceneCompletion/README.md

 ## GIST

 <img src="Documentation/img/gist.png" />
-Figure 1: 6x6 tile Layout of GIST Descriptor
+Figure 1: 6x6 tile Layout of GIST Descriptor<br>

 Searching a database of millions of images is quite an effort.
 On the one hand, hundreds of gigabytes need to be read which already takes a lot of time, depending on the medium they are saved on.
 Also comparing images to one another